stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 Stride is released under the **MIT** license, which is important because it grants you significant freedoms to use, modify, and distribute the engine.

-## What game were made using Stride?
+## What games were made using Stride?

 For examples of games developed using Stride, check out [Made with Stride](https://github.com/Doprez/Awesome-Stride#made-with-stride) section.